callable-cloud/S3toIDoc/README.md

     * see deployment instruction [AWS Fargate](https://beta.callable.cloud/docs/gettingstarted-aws-fargate.html)
     * see deployment instruction [GCP Cloud Run](https://beta.callable.cloud/docs/gettingstarted-gcp-cloudrun.html)
     * see deployment instruction [Azure ACI](https://beta.callable.cloud/docs/gettingstarted-azure-aci.html)
-* a AWS account where you can deploy AWS CloudFormation templates
+* an AWS account where you can deploy AWS CloudFormation templates
-* a S3 bucket to host the deployment artifacts
+* an     S3 bucket to host the deployment artifacts
 * get the Idoc Reference from Callable
     * open the Callable Resource Index in your browser
     * the URI presented here is the Idoc reference used late on. e.g. "BUPAFS_FS_CREATE_FRM_DATA01/BUPA_FS_CREATE_FRM_DATA"